kaz-utashiro/Getopt-EX-autocolor/README.md

     If the terminal luminance is unknown, nothing happens.
 Otherwise, the module insert **--light-terminal** or **--dark-terminal** option
     according to the luminance value.
-These options are defined as C$<move(0,0)> in this module and do nothing.
-They can be overridden by other module or user definition.

-    You can change the behavior of this module by calling `&set` function with module option.
-It takes some parameters and they override default values.
+    You can change the behavior by optional parameters:

         threshold : threshold of light/dark  (default 50)
         default   : default luminance value  (default none)